 Once a referral has been made, follow up with your client and determine its effectiveness.
 This check in also provides an invaluable opportunity to offer any additional support or referrals they may need.

 “Can I build my skills and knowledge?”

-To support your practice, Women’s Health Goulburn North East have produced a list of practical ways to support women affected by disaster, Women and Disaster, in addition to a Checklist to Keep Women and Children Safe after Natural Disasters.
+To support your practice, Women’s Health Goulburn North East has produced a list of practical ways to support women affected by disaster, Women and Disaster, which includes a Checklist to Keep Women and Children Safe after Natural Disasters.